 We presented a cost-effective scalable real-time wavefront control architecture based on off-the-shelf graphics processing units hosted in an ultra-low latency, high-bandwidth interconnect PC cluster environment composed of nesC modules.
-We determined through benchmarking on actual hardware that the architecture can support full-matrix reconstruction of the wavefront at up to 2 KHz with latency under 250 μ s.
-With a larger interconnect and additional GPUs, we expect the architecture will easily support a much larger AO system at higher rates and lower latency.
+This architecture allows not only future integration and concurrent executions of additional real-time systems but also the flexibility to change algorithms for better computational cost and wavefront reconstruction accuracy.
+Through benchmarking on actual hardware, we determined the architecture can support the most computation and memory intensive wavefront reconstruction method (vector-matrix-multiply) at up to 2 KHz with latency under 250 μs.
+With larger interconnects and additional GPUs, we expect the architecture will easily support much larger AO systems at higher rates and lower latency.